flexiondotorg/IMDB-to-MPEG/README.txt

 Use this movie [Y/n]:

-The first IMDB entry that matches the search string will be used, which works fine most of the time so long as the title string is accurate.
+The first IMDB entry that matches the search string will be used, which works fine most of the time so long as the title string or IMDB ID are accurate.
 Should the search result not be the film you are looking for you can select an alternative from the list provided.
-Once a film has been selected the text is converted into a series of image and then encoded into a MPEG video.
+Once a film has been selected the text is converted into a series of images and then encoded into a MPEG video.

 The default behaviour is to encode a MPEG-4 video at a resolution of 864x480.
 You can optionally encode the video as MPEG-2 video.
 For example: